Boon Island Lighthouse

 New England Eco Adventures

-They provide tours on a fast, low to the water, Navy S.E.A.L Rigid Inflatable Boat (R.I.B) that glides over the water.
+Ride a fast, low to the water, Navy S.E.A.L Rigid Inflatable Boat (R.I.B) that glides over the water.
 They offer tours along the southern Maine coastline with narrated tours to four lighthouses, which include Nubble light, Goat Island light, Wood Island light, and out to Boon Island lighthouse.
-They also offer a unique guided walk about tour around Goat Island lighthouse and grounds, a land/sea adventure cruise, a 1-hr speedy thrill ride along 20 miles of coastline, and a 3-hour sunset whale watching cruise.
+They also offer a land/sea adventure cruise, a 1-hr speedy thrill ride along 20 miles of coastline, a 3-hour sunset whale watching cruise, and an "Ultimate Lighthouse Tour" around Casco Bay from Portland Harbor to see up to seven lighthouses.

 8 Western Ave